topanb11/topanb11/README.md

 📚 Software Engineering student at the University of Calgary<br><br>
 🧠 Always looking for opportunities to expand my skillset!<br><br>
-💻 Interested in learning full-stack development
+💻 Interested in full-stack development and DevOps